Temba Bavuma: Domestic career

 Temba Bavuma made his debut in 2008 for Gauteng against Eastern Province.
 Batting in the middle order, he made four runs in the first innings in which he batted, briefly partnering teammate Dane Vilas to his first-class best score.

 He made his franchise debut for the Lions in the 2010/11 season.
 In the Supersport Series, he made 242 runs in 4 matches at an average of 60.50 in this first season, including a score of 124 not out against the Knights, which earned him a man of the match.
 In his second Supersport season in 2011/12, he made 637 runs at an average of 53.08.
 This was enough for him to place 11th in the top run scorers.
 In 2012/13, he was the 5th highest scorer in the now renamed Sunfoil Series, but at a poorer average of 31.58.
 In 2013/14, he again scored heavily making 714 runs at an average of 39.66, seeing him place 6th on the Sunfoil Series scorers list.
 For his franchise, he has an unusually high conversion rate of 50s to 100s, scoring six 100s and five 50s in Supersport and Sunfoil series cricket.

 These performances have earned him five matches so far for the South Africa A cricket team.
 The first was in July 2012 against Sri Lanka A in Durban.
-He also played a match against Ireland in the A side's tour of the country in August of that year.
+He also played a match against Ireland in the A team's tour of the country in August of that year.
 He did not make a significant contribution in either of those two matches.
-His next appearances for the A side were in the series of matches played in South Africa between South Africa A and the Indian and Australian A sides.
+His next appearances for the A team were in the series of matches played in South Africa between South Africa A and the Indian and Australian A teams.
 He faced Australia once, and India twice.
 His best performance was a 65 in the second match of an innings defeat against the Indians.
 He was included in the Gauteng squad for the 2015 Africa T20 Cup.

 In May 2017, Bavuma announced that he was switching franchises to join Cape Cobras ahead of the 2017–18 season.
 In June 2018, Bavuma was made captain of the Highveld Lions across all formats.
 In September 2018, he was named in Gauteng's squad for the 2018 Africa T20 Cup.
 The following month, he was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Gauteng's squad, ahead of the 2021–22 cricket season in South Africa.

 In September 2022, Bavuma was not picked by any franchise in the auction for the first edition of the SA20 League, but after top-scoring in the ODI series against England was contracted by Sunrisers Eastern Cape to replace Tom Abell during the tournament in February 2023.